 A career dedicated to the NHS, its patients and staff

+His earlier NHS career also included a range of director posts at NHS organisations around the country, including in commissioning, performance management, strategy and service improvement.

-Andrew most recently worked at United Lincolnshire Hospitals NHS Trust (ULHT) and was instrumental in the formation of a Group arrangement with Lincolnshire Community Health Services NHS Trust (LCHS).
-Prior to joining ULHT Andrew was the Chief Executive at LCHS when it received an outstanding CQC rating.
+Andrew most recently worked at United Lincolnshire Hospitals NHS Trust (ULHT) and was instrumental in the formation of a group arrangement with Lincolnshire Community Health Services NHS Trust (LCHS).
+Prior to joining ULHT Andrew was the chief executive at LCHS when it received an outstanding Care Quality Commission rating.

 Andrew said: “After working in the NHS for 42 years, I am absolutely going to miss it.
 I'll miss the people and the value we add to the lives of patients living in Lincolnshire.